RayNeumann/Mountain-Travel/README.md

 # Mountain-Travel
 CSS Flexbox

-A small on responsive website using flexbox.
+A small one page responsive website using flexbox.